Omni-guides/Tuxborn/README.md

 Inspired by the likes of Septimus, Eldryn and Redoran, Tuxborn was initially created to fill a gap in the Wabbajack Modlist landscape – A Modlist that at a minimum targets the performance profile of the Valve Steam Deck, and midrange PCs on the higher end.
 Since inception, Tuxborn has evolved to become a great option for those using less powerful PCs or laptops, as well as the full range of handheld PCs that are now on the market.

 Tuxborn supports only the Anniversary Edition of Skyrim on Steam, updated to **v1.6.1170**.
-You **must own Skyrim Anniversary Edition** to run Tuxborn.
+You **must own Skyrim Anniversary Edition** to run Tuxborn, and the language **must be set to English**.
 Your CPU must support AVX, which should be fine for most CPUs newer than 2011.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/ouruboros)